MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

-# Connecting the WFI32-IoT Development Board (Part No. EV36W50A) to Azure IoT Central using X.509 Certificate Attestation
+# Connecting the WFI32E01 to Azure IoT Central using X.509 Certificate Attestation

-NOTE: Should you encounter any issues/obstacles with the following procedure, check out the [FAQ section](./FAQ.md)

 ## Introduction